colemcnabb/StockProject/README.md

      cd StockProject

 2. **Install Dependencies**:
    - Ensure you have Python and the necessary libraries installed.
-Run the folloiwng command:
+Run the following command:
      ```bash
      pip install pandas numpy